jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

   - Azure App Service (Free tier)
   - Storage account for application assets or logs
   - Optional private endpoints for secure access to platform services
+  - No public IPs assigned to compute resources within the spoke

 ### Design Considerations

 - The spoke is isolated from other workloads and from the hub except where explicitly allowed.
 - The application does not require inbound public access; App Service handles external access.
 - Diagnostic settings forward logs to the shared Log Analytics workspace when enabled.
+- NSGs restrict inbound and outbound traffic to only what is required for the workload.

 ## 4. Connectivity Between Hub and Spoke